fpeterek/strojove-uceni/insurance-claims/README.md

 Deeper trees perform better in terms of accuracy and only slightly worse in terms of F1-score, however, the number of trees in the forest seems to have little to no noticeable effect.
 Increasing `alpha` and `lambda` results in a slightly better model.
 Increasing `gamma` has little to no effect.

+XGB based models perform the best of all tested classifiers in terms of accuracy on the dataset with a reduced number of dimensions.

 | alpha | objective | lambda | eta | booster | num_parallel_tree | max_depth | gamma | f1 score | accuracy | counter |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |